andyjgao/andyjgao/content/blog/spur-your-growth-with-feedback.md

 One way to increase the rate of feedback is to use the internet.
 By [creating content online](https://www.andyjgao.com/blog/why-i-created-blog/), you can learn in public and create an engine of serendipity to receive feedback from people you don't even know.
 And even when you sleep too.

-I would never be the person I am today without the feedback and I'd love to hear yours as well.
+I would never be the person I am today without feedback and I'd love to hear yours as well.

 ***